Chapter 31 BWV 40 Dazu ist erschienen der Sohn Gottes

 In this way the architecture of the cantata becomes clear and the placing of the three carefully chosen chorales may be noted and explained.
 Even if there were pragmatic reasons for the use of their inclusion as suggested above, they should not be seen merely as ‘fill-ins’.
 Further internal evidence of their significance comes from the fact that certain melodic shapes derived from the chorales may be found embedded within the structures of the larger movements.
 For example, the very opening horn call, omitting the upbeat, mimics precisely the shape of the first chorale’s opening phrase.
 This would even suggest that the chorales were chosen before the main movements were composed.

 The opening chorus is not, however, a chorale-based movement.
 It is structured more upon the broad principle of prelude and fugue, often used by Bach in this cycle.
 The twelve-bar introduction provides most of the instrumental material but nothing in the way of extended episodes and it does not re-appear at the end.
 It is characterised by delicious interplay between the three main groups of instruments, horns, oboes and strings.
-The continuo bass makes its presence known with a bustling semi-quaver passage (from bar 8), more of which later.
+The continuo bass asserts its presence with a bustling semi-quaver passage (from bar 8), more of which later.

 Once the choir enters it has little respite.
 The ‘prelude’ section of the movement takes us to bar 29 and accounts for just over one third of the movement.
 It is characterised by rhetorical statements of the complete line of the text announced in chordal blocks with the minimum of counterpoint so as not to obscure the important message of Christ’s presence and purpose.